Sofiag28/Sofiag28/README.md

 ✨ I'm deeply interested in software development, data visualization, and multicultural learning.
 💬 I enjoy painting, learning languages, and exploring diverse cultures.
-🌱 Constantly learning and growing in the world of technology and design.
+🌱 Constantly learning and growing in the world of technology, design and data.

 ---